manarhedhli/MoneyManagementApp/README.md

-# Welcome to Your MoneyManagement App 👋
+# Welcome to MoneyManagement App 👋

 ## Description
 This is a React Native app based on a publicly available Figma design.